The doctor who battled the 1918 influenza pandemic is a lot like Dr. Fauci - Local News 8

 Before there was Dr. Anthony Fauci, there was Dr. Thomas Tuttle, a Washington health commissioner who shepherded the state through the devastating 1918 influenza pandemic.

-The comparison was first made in a Forbes piece published in April.
+The comparison was first made in April by Crosscut, a nonprofit newsroom that concentrates on the Pacific Northwest, and Forbes.

 A century separates the two physicians, and they worked under different circumstances: Tuttle was a state official and Fauci is a national advisor on coronavirus.
 Tuttle communicated his health recommendations via telegram and Fauci appears weekly on TV.
 And the pandemics of their eras were two very different beasts.